LucasUfmg/pdm/README.md

 # pdm

-**A reproducible framework for spatial prioritization of deforestation and fire risk using data-driven modeling in R**
+**A reproducible framework for monthly spatial prioritization of deforestation risk using data-driven modeling in R**

 ---